Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 2. Update your CV with any new skills learnt during lockdown

 One outcome of the Covid-19 lockdown for some may be additional free time.
-This may be as a result of being put on temporary furlough leave, or simply due to the restrictions on movement currently being imposed by the government, but it could be the perfect opportunity for you to get some new skills on your CV and pre-emptively give your career a boost.
+This may be as a result of being put on temporary furlough leave, or simply due to the restrictions on movement currently being imposed by the government, but it could be the perfect opportunity for you to get some new skills on your CV/Resume and pre-emptively give your career a boost.

 Some examples of skills you could learn during this time include: